Alberto González (baseball): Chicago Cubs

 On November 21, 2012, González signed a minor league deal with the Chicago Cubs including an invite to spring training.
 He made the opening day roster.
 He was designated for assignment on April 19, 2013.

-Return to the Yankees
+New York Yankees (second stint)

 On May 10, 2013, González was traded by the Cubs back to the New York Yankees in return for cash considerations or a player to be named later.
 He was initially assigned to Triple-A when acquired, but was called up on May 12 when Eduardo Núñez went on the disabled list.
 On May 15, 2013, Gonzalez pitched for the first time on the mound in the top of the ninth inning against the Seattle Mariners getting the third out with a fly out.
 Gonzalez was designated for assignment on May 18 after the Yankees acquired Reid Brignac, and recalled again on June 21 after Brignac was designated for assignment.

-Return to the Padres
+San Diego Padres (second stint)

 On December 2, 2013, González was signed to a minor league contract with the San Diego Padres.
 He was released on April 23.